 “Once we've referred a significant number of patients to sites, I am much more interested in site feedback about how patients are screening, and analyzing which audience segments are most engaged with the study,” he says.

-The imagery and design you choose for your ads are also critical to their success.
-You’ll use your patient research again to find pictures and designs that reflect your audience and their needs.
+The imagery and design your agency chooses for your ads are also critical to their success.

 “You should always start with getting to know your audience,” says Katrina Ambrose, Senior Designer on the marketing team at Antidote.
 “If you relate to patients on their own terms, you’ll build trust and relevancy that will make your ads a success.”